Jiehua: “Wangchuan Villa” 《辋川图》and “Snowy Stream” 《雪溪图》by Wang Wei 王维

-Wang Wei, a multitalented figure and known as one of the Four Greatest Artists during the Tang period, produced several jiehua pieces.
-His jiehua piece “Wangchuan Villa” depicts his own residence in detail against a prominent 山水 landscape background.
+Wang Wei, a figure and known as one of the Four Greatest Artists during the Tang period, produced several jiehua pieces.
+His piece “Wangchuan Villa” depicts his own residence in detail against a prominent 山水 landscape background.
 Adorned with the distinctive Tang sancai 唐三彩 (green, white, and yellow) (Chen ye), the hues are emblematic of Tang dynasty jiehua art.
 While Wang Wei painted a variety of subjects and used many painting styles, with his jiehua, he either painted with the sancai 唐三彩 colors, as seen in “Wangchuan Villa,” or in ink monochrome (shuimo), as seen in multiple pieces such as “Snowy Stream” 《雪溪图》.